 This policy is ideal for those who value their car and want to protect it if anything happens to it, but also have faith in their driving ability and are willing to risk that they won’t cause a collision.
 Any damage to your own car if you cause an incident is still not covered in third party, fire and theft cover.

 Comprehensive car insurance may provide the most cover, but it isn’t necessarily the best policy to opt for.
-Compare insurance policies and find one suits you best.
+So, whether you’re looking at comprehensive or third party, compare insurance policies to find one that suits you best.